SKKbySSK/coast_audio/packages/coast_audio/README.md

 In short, no.\
 `coast_audio` itself does not provide audio playback or recording functionalities.\
 If you want to do such things, you can use `coast_audio_miniaudio` package.

-By the way, I'm currently plannning to these features when the [Native Assets](https://github.com/dart-lang/sdk/issues/50565) feature is generally available.
+By the way, I'm currently plannning to implement these features when the [Native Assets](https://github.com/dart-lang/sdk/issues/50565) feature is generally available.

 ### Can I use `coast_audio` in web?